-There are other studies which prove that when one works out while in a fasting state, the ketone levels drive up even more!
+There are other studies that prove that when one works out while in a fasting state, the ketone levels drive up even more!

 Just keep in mind one thing: although we can increase the production of ketones by means of exercise, it may take a while for our body to fully adapt.
 Meaning it needs time to warm up to the idea of using fatty acids and ketones as its main fuels.

 How long?
 It varies from person to person but should take no more than 1-4 weeks.
 And during this period, some have experienced reduced physical performance.

 But don’t worry, this is only temporary.
 It’s a sign that our body is adjusting to these new and positive changes.

-Another way to help ourself in reaching ketosis is to eat plenty of healthy fats.
+Another way to help ourselves in reaching ketosis is to eat plenty of healthy fats.
 This serves to boost one’s ketone levels.

 Low-carb intake is just ‘one side of the coin’ when it comes to the keto diet.
 The other side is a high intake of healthy fats.
 In fact, as much as 60-80% of calories come from fats in this diet!

 And the classic one, the one used by those with epilepsy, goes even higher: 85–90%!

 Still, an extremely high intake of fats does not have to mean increased ketone levels either.
-And since fats make up such a major part in this specific diet, it’s of crucial importance to go for high-quality fat sources.
+And since fats make up such a major part of this specific diet, it’s of crucial importance to go for high-quality fat sources.

 These can be avocado oil, olive oil, coconut oil, lard, tallow, and butter.
 There are also quite a number of foods high in fat but low in carbs.
 Only a few examples include cheese, dark chocolate, whole eggs, avocados, chia seeds, nuts, full-fat yogurt, and fatty fish.